Ending your tenancy

 We realise that the death of a relative or close friend is a difficult and emotional time and we will be as sympathetic and supportive as possible during the bereavement period.
 We would however appreciate it if you could let us know if a tenant has died as soon as possible.

-You can find out more by clicking here but if you have any questions about how to deal with tenancy matters on the death of a relative or friend then please contact us on 03333 204555.
+If you have any questions about how to deal with tenancy matters on the death of a relative or friend then please contact us on 03333 204555.

 If you are a tenant who has resided in a housing association property for a specified period then you may have the right to buy the home you live in at a discounted rate.